 Melissa is the Project Coordinator and is responsible for all the day-to-day activities for the project, which includes all technical and administrative activities related to the digitizing of the selected newspapers, maintaining communication with project partners and vendors, as well as overseeing and assisting with outreach activities and publicity efforts.
 She has been employed in the Smathers Libraries for more than 9 years in various departments including Access Support in their Interlibrary Loan and Course Reserves departments, and in the Circulation Department as acting supervisor for the overnight hours.
-Melissa received a BA in Criminology and an MS in Pharmacy from the University of Florida and is currently pursuing an MS in Information from Florida State University, with focus on leadership & management.
+Melissa received a BA in Criminology and an MS in Pharmacy from the University of Florida, and most recently received an MS in Information from Florida State University, with focus on leadership & management.

 At the University of the Virgin Islands: